vdhamer/Photo-Club-Hub/.github/README.md

 ### Acknowledgments

 * The opening Prelude screen uses a photo of colorful building by Greetje van Son.
-* One file with club member data is encrypted using [git-crypt](https://GitHub.com/AGWA/git-crypt).
 * The interactive Roadmap screen uses the [AvdLee/Roadmap](https://GitHub.com/AvdLee/Roadmap) package.
 The screen is currently disabled because the backend provider of Roadmap stopped supporting it.
 * The diagram with Core Data entities was generated using the [Core Data Model Editor](https://GitHub.com/Mini-Stef/Core-Data-Model-Editor) tool by Stéphane Millet.
 * JSON parsing uses the [SwiftyJSON/SwiftyJSON](https://GitHub.com/SwiftyJSON/SwiftyJSON) package.